jpalakkal/GifTasticAthlets/Readme.md

 The theme is Hall of Fame Athlets to inspire you to enter an athlet's name, but feel free to search any items that is of interest to you.

 Go ahead!
-Click on the following link to preview the completed assignment.
+Click on the following link to preview the App.
 https://jpalakkal.github.io/GifTasticAthlets/
 -------